 Cryptonomicon

-Speaking of my attention up to the task.
+Speaking of changes in the near future I’ll put up for a variety of bicycles.
 I would like to note some neat stuff that I either learned from Cryptonomicon or subjects that I became interested in as a direct result of reading it.

 Van Eck phreaking actually exists